-Children need affection and care from their parents and the people around them since childhood experiences play a significant role in shaping one’s personality.
+Children need affection and care from their parents and the people around them as childhood experiences play a significant role in shaping one’s personality.

 1. Aggressive behavior

-Children with conduct disorders can exhibit aggression toward people and animals.
-The following aggressive behaviors are usually linked to conduct disorders in children.
+Children with conduct disorder often exhibit aggression toward people and animals.
+The following aggressive behaviors are signs of conduct disorder in children.

 - Intimidating, threatening, or bullying other children and elders